Gun4ydin/Banana-item-prices/README.md

 🔸 **1x TF2 KEY = 600 Each:**
 - Christmascandynana, Golden Papercutnana, Happysnownana, Papercutnana
-- Santabeltnana, Spartanana, sleepingnana, zigzagnana
+- Santabeltnana, Spartanana, sleepingnana, zigzagnana, Juicenana, Cerberusnana
+- Policenana, Camelnana

 💼 Items will be sent from my inventory
 📌 You can mix different items to reach the value of 1 TF2 Key